Fiveable

 A solid cryptographic hash has four key properties:

 • Repeatable: The same input always produces the same hash.
-(This is what makes password checks work.)
+This is what makes password checks work.

 • Fixed length: No matter how big the input, the hash is always the same length for that function.
 SHA-256 always gives you 256 bits.

-Collisions and Why MD5 Got Killed
+Collisions and Why MD5 Was Deprecated

 How Hashed Password Login Works

-Here's the flow when you log in:
+Here is the flow when you log in:

 1. You type your password into the login box.